Govt’s delayed decisions cause increase in sugar prices

 The SAB in the July meeting stated that “the government needs to import white sugar 300,000 metric tons to maintain strategic reserves, stabilise prices of sugar and prevent any possible shortfall at the end of this crop year 2019-20”.

 According to July 22 meeting minutes of SAB, “the comparison was being drawn between the current stocks and stocks in the last SAB meeting, it was pointed out that during the previous meeting it was agreed that stocks were sufficient to last till December 2020.
 However, the current stock position shows that stocks will last only till mid-November 2020.
 Hammad further elaborated that as per data presented, the offtake/consumption pattern on Punjab were drastically higher in the last 20 days as compared to the offtake/consumption in May and June.
 Javed Kayani, senior member Pakistan Sugar Mills Association (PSMA) said the reasons why the figures show such a high offtake was because of an error in reporting in previous figures wherein for certain sugar mills more stocks were shown than were actually available.
 The PSMA also clarified that stock data was collected directly from sugar mills by the cane commissioner office without involvement of PSMA.
-He highlighted that previously stocks data was confirmed as correct by PSMA representative.
+He highlighted that previously stocks data was confirmed as correct by PSMA representative in the last SAB meeting.
+He expressed serious concerns on this offtake/consumption pattern in the last 20 days in Punjab and directed the Cane Commissioner Punjab to explain stocks collection process.

+Interestingly, SAB meeting on May 11, 2020 was attended by the then PSMA chairman Nauman Khan – an aide of Jehangir Khan Tareen.
+Both have escaped from the country after proceedings ordered by the government in the light of findings of the Sugar Inquiry Commission report.

+According to the meeting minutes, the Cane Commissioner Punjab explained to the SAB in July meeting, “The discrepancy in the data is due partly to a change in method of data collection.
+Till the submission of the previous report on July 2, mills used to provide data directly to Cane Commission office, whereas now from last 20 days deputy commissioner offices collect data of sales on daily basis from the mills.
+Lifting of sugar has increased since local administration directed the mills to ensure lifting of sold stocks.
+PSMA’s senior member Javed Kayani asserted that the discrepancy is due only to error in the reported data and not due to increase in consumption.